roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/Operations & Maintenance (O&M) Management/Upgrade the cGPU version on a node.md

     0.8.10
     ```

-    The output indicates that the cGPU version is upgraded to V0.8.10.
+    The output indicates that the cGPU version is V0.8.10.